jrladd/jrladd.github.io/cv/index.md

 Building and maintaining websites using raw HTML and CSS, as well as static-site generators (Jekyll) and content management systems (Wordpress, Drupal)

+Database management, MySQL and SQLite

 Web application development, with Flask and Django

+Experience with Gephi, Excel, OpenRefine

 ## Languages